 The history of the Texas crutch

-The term “Texas Crutch” is often used by BBQ experts.
+BBQ experts often use the term “Texas Crutch.”
 It’s an interesting phrase that doesn’t just apply to brisket.
-This technique is also being used for various cuts of meat, such as ribs and pork butts.
+This technique is also used for various cuts of meat, such as ribs and pork butts.

 Brisket is one of the beef cuts that benefit from this cooking method, and we’ll explain why the “Texas Crutch” is the key to a delicious brisket right now.